AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 ![Search](../../assets/images/search.png)

-UIKit provides an encapsulated `EaseSearchActivity` search page.
-After the user enters keywords, the search data is searched according to `EaseSearchType` and the search results are displayed.
+UIKit provides an encapsulated `ChatUIKitSearchActivity` search page.
+After the user enters keywords, the search data is searched according to `ChatUIKitSearchType` and the search results are displayed.

-Jump to the `EaseSearchActivity` page and enter the required parameters according to the type of search you need.
-UIKit will match the keywords and display the search results according to `EaseSearchType`: `USER`, `SELECT_USER`, `CONVERSATION`, `MESSAGE`, and `BLOCK_USER`.
+Jump to the `ChatUIKitSearchActivity` page and enter the required parameters according to the type of search you need.
+UIKit will match the keywords and display the search results according to `ChatUIKitSearchType`: `USER`, `SELECT_USER`, `CONVERSATION`, `MESSAGE`, and `BLOCK_USER`.

 For example, the sample code for searching the blacklist is as follows: